zjw49246/production-stack/README.md

-# LMStack
+# LLMStack: reference stack for production vLLM deployment

-**LMStack** project provides a reference implementation on how to build an inference stack on top of vLLM, which allows you to:
+**LLMStack** project provides a reference implementation on how to build an inference stack on top of vLLM, which allows you to:

 - 🚀 Scale from single vLLM instance to distributed vLLM deployment without changing any application code
 - 💻 Monitor the  through a web dashboard